What is Sickle Cell Disease?

 What to Expect

+The course of sickle cell disease varies from person to person.
 Some children with sickle cell disease may experience serious health issues such as stroke, delayed growth, enlarged spleen, pneumonia and severe pain episodes.
-However, other children lead relatively normal lives with occasional episodes of pain and few complications.
-However, the course of sickle cell disease varies from person to person.
+Other children lead relatively normal lives with occasional episodes of pain and few complications.
 Hydroxyurea is a medication that may be prescribed to help reduce these complications.

 Physical Activity